xizar280513/Pane-Browser/README.md

 ### Fullscreen behavior

-Regular native browser fullscreen is toggled with `F11`.
+Regular Edition native browser fullscreen is toggled with `F11`.
 While fullscreen is active, the tab strip, address bar, Back, Forward, Refresh, Home, and other browser controls are hidden so the WebView can use the complete window.
 Pressing `F11` again restores the previous window style, placement, toolbar controls, and address-bar content.

 HTML video fullscreen is connected to WebView2 `ContainsFullScreenElementChanged`.
 When a page enters video fullscreen, the active WebView expands and the browser chrome is hidden.
 Leaving fullscreen restores the previous native layout.

-MiniEdition handles F11 through the WebView2 controller's `AcceleratorKeyPressed` event as well as native window routing.
+Mini Edition handles F11 through the WebView2 controller's `AcceleratorKeyPressed` event as well as native window routing.
 F11 therefore works when focus is inside Home, the address bar, or an ordinary website.

-## Regular edition features
+## Regular Edition features

-Regular is intended for everyday Windows browsing while keeping browser-owned data local to the selected profile.
+Regular Edition is intended for everyday Windows browsing while keeping browser-owned data local to the selected profile.

 | Area | Features |
 | --- | --- |